 In every case, when married, the socially disadvantaged individual must submit separate financial information to SBA for his or her spouse (including tax returns and certain SBA forms).
-Firms owned by an entity have different requirements and generally do not have the to prove economic disadvantage for individual owners.
+Firms owned by an entity have different requirements and generally do not have to prove economic disadvantage for individual owners.
 Eligible entities are American Indians, Native Alaskans, Native Hawaiians and Certified Development Companies.

-In reviewing economic disadvantage requirements, SBA reviews several factors to determine if you are socially and economically disadvantaged.
+In reviewing economic disadvantage requirements, SBA reviews several factors to determine if you are socially disadvantaged and economically disadvantaged.
 These factors include:

 - All income for the past three years, including any unusual income levels

 - Personal net worth (assets and liabilities)

 - Transfer of assets to an immediate family member, directly or via trust

 - Availability of individual retirement account (IRA) funds or other official retirement accounts

 - Income received from the firm when filing taxes as an S corporation or partnership